 The set pieces were made manually.
 Now that’s a lot of hard work.
 This was way before Computer Animation was born.

 Scarecrow delivered a sneaky line kids won’t get.
 It’s the part when Dorothy first meets him.
 As an adult, I burst out laughing.
-I’m not making this up, here’s the line, “People do go both ways.”
+I’m totally not making this up.
+So here’s the line, “People do go both ways.”
 I’m giving it Bonus Points for making me laugh my rump off!
 That line definitely went over my head as a kid.

 The costume designs look great.
 The outfits for the characters strongly identity his/her characteristics.

-The film was shot in sepia format to film scenes from Kansas.
+The film was shot in sepia format to shoot scenes from Kansas.
 After Dorothy lands in Munchkinland, the format transitions into color to make it look like we stumbled upon a new world glowing in front of our own two eyes